Housing

 Nineteenth Century

-In the early 1850s, New York City lawmakers used eminent domain to destroy a thriving Black community in Manhattan, displacing thousands of residents in order to create Central Park.
+In the early 1850s, New York City lawmakers used eminent domain to destroy a thriving Black community in Manhattan.
+Thousands of residents were displaced to make way for what would become Central Park.

 Twentieth Century

-In 1933 and 1934, FDR signed the Home Owners’ Loan Act and the National Housing Act into law to prevent foreclosures and make rental housing and homeownership more affordable.
-Here’s how that worked:
+In 1933 and 1934, Franklin D. Roosevelt signed the Home Owners’ Loan Act and the National Housing Act into law.
+Their stated goal was to prevent foreclosures and make rental housing and homeownership more affordable.
+What followed tells a different story.

-First, the Home Owners Loan Corporation (HOLC) created maps to assess the risk to mortgage loans; nonwhite neighborhoods were hazardous and colored red.
-This process, known as redlining, denied people of color—especially Black people—access to mortgage refinancing and federal underwriting.
+First, the Home Owners’ Loan Corporation created maps to assess mortgage risk.
+Neighborhoods with nonwhite residents were labeled hazardous and outlined in red.
+This practice, now known as redlining, denied people of color, especially Black Americans, access to mortgage refinancing and federal underwriting.

-Second, and as a result, just 2 percent of the $120 billion in FHA loans distributed between 1934 and 1962 were given to nonwhite families.
+Second, as a direct result, only 2 percent of the $120 billion in FHA loans distributed between 1934 and 1962 went to nonwhite families.

-Third, 3 in 4 neighborhoods that HOLC deemed “hazardous” in the 1930s remain low to moderate-income today, and more than 60 percent are predominantly nonwhite.
+Third, three out of four neighborhoods the HOLC deemed “hazardous” in the 1930s remain low- to moderate-income today.
+More than 60 percent are still predominantly nonwhite.

-30 years ago, Atlanta lawmakers demolished the United States’ oldest federally subsidized affordable housing project, displacing more than 30,000 predominantly Black families to create Centennial Olympic Park.
+Thirty years ago, Atlanta lawmakers demolished the nation’s oldest federally subsidized affordable housing project.
+More than 30,000 predominantly Black families were displaced to make room for Centennial Olympic Park.

 Now

-Over the past 50 years, gentrification has taken root in most cities, driving up rents and home prices in urban areas across the United States.
-Currently, lawmakers do not create programs to insulate longtime Black residents from the disruptive effects of gentrification.
-As gentrification exacerbates white privilege, it also contributes to the suburbanization of poverty; low-income Black people are forced to relocate from cities to areas outside them.
+Over the past fifty years, gentrification has taken root in most American cities, driving up rents and home prices in urban cores.
+Lawmakers have largely failed to create programs that protect longtime Black residents from the destabilizing effects of this shift.
+As gentrification compounds white privilege, it also fuels the suburbanization of poverty.
+Low-income Black families are pushed out of cities and into areas with fewer resources and fewer protections.

-That brings us to now…a time in which Trump names a “new” policy that excludes Black families by promising white suburban homeowners that they will not be required to break down a pattern of segregation that works to their advantage.
+This brings us to the present moment.
+Trump names a “new” policy that promises white suburban homeowners they will not be asked to disrupt a system of segregation that works in their favor.
+The language is familiar.
+The outcome is predictable.

-lawmakers can expand the supply of affordable units and dismantle existing exclusionary zoning practices;
+• Lawmakers can expand the supply of affordable housing and dismantle exclusionary zoning practices.

-housing policies can promote access to resources and opportunities among residents of color;
+• Housing policy can promote equitable access to resources and opportunity for residents of color.

-voters can support robust civil rights enforcement in the housing market by (1) demanding the application of disparate impact assessments to housing discrimination cases and (2) modifying the mortgage appraisal process.
+• Voters can demand robust civil rights enforcement in the housing market by insisting on disparate impact assessments in discrimination cases and reforming the mortgage appraisal process.

 Learn more about housing policy and reparations